Starbucks : reports cooling quarterly growth and pares outlook | 4-Traders

+Seattle-based Starbucks last month warned of lower quarterly sales growth and announced plans to close about 150 U.S. cafes in the next fiscal year, triple the typical number of closures, as it seeks to enter under-served markets in the U.S. South and Midwest.

+But investors saw bright spots in the results, as Starbucks, the world's biggest coffee retailer, reported revenue rose to a record high in its fiscal third quarter.
+The company also pledged a $10 billion increase in its share buyback and dividend commitment, to $25 billion through fiscal year 2020.

-The Seattle-based company, the world's biggest coffee retailer, reported that same-store sales rose 1 percent globally and in its U.S. cafes in its fiscal third quarter, while growth in the once-robust China market slipped 2 percent amid fierce competition and stricter regulations on delivery services.
+Starbucks said its same-store sales rose just 1 percent globally and in its U.S. cafes in its third quarter ended July 1.
+Same-store sales in China slipped 2 percent amid fierce competition and stricter regulations on delivery services.

-Starbucks said a 3 percent increase in average tickets drove the rise in same-store sales for quarter ended July 1.
+"While acknowledging a disappointing Q3, I want to be clear that we have 100 percent confidence in our growth strategy and the sustainability of the leadership position we have built in the market," Chief Executive Officer Kevin Johnson said in the company's quarterly earnings call.

+Starbucks blamed a combination of cannibalization of its own stores and hiccups in its China delivery program for much of the slowdown in the country.

 In the year-ago quarter, Starbucks' same-store sales grew by 5 percent in the United States and Americas and 4 percent globally.
 The sales dip in China is an even steeper departure from the 7 percent growth rate reported in last year's quarter.